openvinotoolkit/openvino/tools/pot/docs/BestPractices.md

 ## Introduction
 The [Default Quantization](@ref pot_default_quantization_usage) of the Post-training Optimization Tool (POT) is the fastest and easiest way to get a quantized model because it requires only some unannotated representative dataset to be provided in most cases.
 Thus, it is recommended to use it as a starting point when it comes to model optimization.
 However, it can lead to significant accuracy deviation in some cases.
-This document is aimed at providing the tips to address this issue.
+This document is aimed at providing tips to address this issue.

 > **NOTE**: POT uses inference on the CPU during model optimization.
 It means the ability to infer the original
 > floating-point model is a prerequisite for model optimization.